 “That sound means help is coming.”

-David came back and sat on the floor in front of her.
+David sat cross-legged on the floor in front of her.

 “Can you tell us what happened?”

 “Did your daddy hurt your mommy?”
-I asked softly.
+I asked carefully.

 “Did he hurt Uncle Ben?”